| Human Rights Violation - Illegal

 the Chief Judicial Magistrate or Sessions Judge has the authority

+to grant bail.
 More seriously, after Mr. Gupta was remanded,

 the Serampore police did not produce him before the warrant-issuing